nuochenpku/LLaMA_Analysis/README.md

 This projects presents an in-depth analysis of Large Language Models (LLMs), focusing on LLaMA, a prominent open-source foundational model in natural language processing.
 Instead of assessing LLaMA through its generative output, we design multiple-choice tasks to probe its intrinsic understanding in high-order tasks such as reasoning and computation.
 We examine the model horizontally, comparing different sizes, and vertically, assessing different layers.

-We probe the LLaMA models in five high-order tasks:
+We probe the LLaMA models in six high-order tasks:

 - **Calculation**
 - **Math problem solving (MPS)**